skrecc/MobileDeviceDevelopmentInCSharp/README.md

-# Multiplatform mobile device development in C#
+# Multi platform mobile device development in C#
-This recherche decriebes possibilities of the mult iplatform mobile device development in C#.
+This recherche decribes possibilities of the multi platform mobile device development in C#.
 It investigates the advantages, disadvantages and challenges associated with multiplatform development, considering factors such as code sharing, performance, user experience and support.

 ## Frameworks & tools to write cross-platform applications in C#